 As we navigate this time of social distancing, we have pulled together some helpful resources for youth leaders.
 If you have ideas or resouces that you are using in your church, please pass them along to Laura McLean so that they may be added here as well.

-Youth leaders are invited to join in on a weekly Zoom call on Wednesdays at 11:30 am for the upcoming weeks.
+Youth leaders are invited to join in on a bi-weekly Zoom call on Wednesdays at 11:30 am.
+Our next Zoom will be July 1.
 This is a place to connect, check in and share ideas and resources.
 To join you may follow this link.